 An application fee of $28.40 applies to all requests.
 This fee is non-refundable.
 Other charges may apply to the release of some documents.
 The VPA will advise you whether any other charges apply and these will have to be paid prior to the release of the documents.
 It is the VPA’s preference that payments be made by cheque or money order.

-Under the Act, the VPA has 45 days from the date it receives a valid request to process the request and advise the applicant of its decision to release the documents or to withhold them.
+Under the Act, the VPA usually has 30 days from the date it receives a valid request to process the request and advise the applicant of its decision to release the documents or to withhold them.
+In some cases this timeframe can be extended.
 If the VPA decides not to release the documents, you will be advised of the reasons and the appeals process.